geomatics-io/ObjectListView/cs/trunk/docs/dragdrop.rst

 since the data in those control is outside the control of the `ObjectListView`.
 For those controls, you will have to use (or subclass) a `SimpleDropSink` and do the actual rearranging and refreshing yourself.
+See :ref:`this blog <blog-rearrangingtreelistview>` for a detailed discussion of how to make a rearrangeable `TreeListView`.